submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * `subctl join` and other commands now support HTTP proxy arguments corresponding to the HTTP proxy environment variables that are propagated to the various pods.
+* `subctl verify` now outputs a short description of each test that is run.

 ### Other changes